devballteam/promonitor/README.md

   - Green dot means that he approved PR.
   - White dot means that reviewer left some review earlier but during that time new commit was added so reviewer need to review PR again.
 - **Ready status** - When all reviewers will have 'approved' status then whole PR is highlighted with green background.
+- **JIRA link** - If PR name begins with JIRA ticket then additional button will appear before PR link.

+TOOD
+---

+- Create Favicon
+- Support mobile.
+Currently avatars are to big to see PR informations on smartphone.
+- CSS diff.
+Allow for injecting custom css so other teams can customize look and feel.
+- Style config page.
+Currently config page is HTML only.
+Looks ugly.
+- Create filter section.
+It might be necessary to filter long lists of PRs to find what is important.